 If you’re a clips convert then you’ll know that finding the right shoe for you is pretty important.

-Pete’s been testing four of the best SPD shoes for enduro MTB to see which ones come out on top.
+Pete’s been testing some of the best clip shoes for MTB to see which ones rule the roost.

 A good clip shoe will be tough, stiff, light, dry quickly, comfortable, good value and reliable.